top of page

 Out of my mouth

 come words lifting the wind.
-And I hear

-for the first
+And I hear for the first time

-that has been in my heart silent
+the song that has been in my heart

-unknown
+silent unknown

 even to me.